The digitization of B2B is inevitable.

 B2B Customer Experience Best Practices

-[B2B Best Practice #1] Understand Who Has, and Needs, Control
+[B2B Best Practice #1] Understand Your Audience and Be Customer-Centric

 B2B sales cycles have a plethora of moving parts.
 Sales, Marketing, IT, Product Management, Legal, and more all control a specific part of the customer journey.